 This daily web magazine sees an audience of more than 17 million people, so it’s an understatement to say it would be pretty cool to be featured amongst its colorful, clever posts.
 And while the bulk of the writing is done by a small, steady team of freelancers, they do accept kitchen projects and recipe links from food bloggers — and also hire freelancers from time to time, so keep an eye on their job listings.

-A blog that’s all about dining education for foodies, Menuism is looking for guest posts from food bloggers who can whip up strong, original, engaging content about food, cocktails, and wine.
+A blog that’s all about dining education for foodies, Menuism is looking for guest posts from food bloggers who can whip up strong, original, engaging content about food, cocktails and wine.

-To pitch, send a short paragraph and suggested headline to email@example.com, and be sure to paste them into the body of the email rather than adding attachments.
+To pitch, send a short paragraph and suggested headline to firstname.lastname@example.org, and be sure to paste them into the body of the email rather than adding attachments.
+For all the details, check out the writer’s guidelines.

 Click here for full submission guidelines.